-What retailer offers the best OLED TV deals?
+Tips on finding the best OLED TV deals

 Unfortunately, there's no single retailer that offers the best OLED TV deals.
-Instead, it's a mix of retailers than ranges from Amazon and Walmart to Best Buy and Newegg.
-If you're shopping for an OLED TV, our best tip is to compare that model's price across various sites, including the four retailers mentioned above.
+Instead, it's a mix of retailers that includes Amazon, Walmart, Best Buy, and Newegg.
+If you're shopping for an OLED TV, our best tip is to compare that model's price across various sites, including the retailers mentioned above.

 What are the cheapest OLED TV deals we've seen?